 Who creates the content for your sites?

 It’s mostly created by freelance journalists and we now work with an internal content team in Paris.
-Plus we aggregate some user content as well.
+Plus we aggregate some user-generated content as well.
 We use photos from our Instagram and You Tube accounts and we link up to the tourist office content too.
 We’ve started to get content from our resort managers who use the hashtag #evasionski (which means escape to the ski).
 If there is anything happening in their resorts – we’ve asked them to use the hashtag to promote what’s going on which we then carry on our website.

 Has it been difficult to secure a ‘content budget’ from your C-level executives?